ztalbot2000/homebridge-cmd4/README.md

 &nbsp;&nbsp;&nbsp; Unit testing is only possible in a development environment and can be achieved in the following manner.

 ### Step 1  Install homebridge-cmd4 in a local environment
-&nbsp;&nbsp;&nbsp; This is done separate from the global environment and does not impact the global environment.
+&nbsp;&nbsp;&nbsp; This is done separate from the global environment and does not impact the global environment.<BR><BR>
 &nbsp;&nbsp;&nbsp; *SHELL*> `npm install homebridge-cmd4`

 ### Step 2  Change to the homebridge-cmd4 directory